Why should I apply?

 What are the benefits?

-- Housing Allowance: A housing allowance of a minimum $240 per week will be provided for interns who relocate more than 50 miles from the appointment host location.
+- Housing Allowance: A housing allowance will be provided.
 You will be responsible for securing your own living space and determining your means of local transportation prior to arriving at the designated host site.
 Hosting facilities may provide assistance locating appropriate housing in the local area.

 A complete application consists of: